akith22/CVortex-application-tracking-system/README.md

-📌 Applicant Tracking System (ATS)
+Applicant Tracking System (ATS)

-A full-stack Applicant Tracking System (ATS) designed to manage job postings, candidate applications, and recruitment workflows.
+A full-stack Applicant Tracking System (ATS) built to manage job postings, candidate applications, and recruitment workflows.
-This project is built as a portfolio-grade system following clean architecture and industry best practices.
+This project is developed as a portfolio-grade system following clean architecture and industry best practices.

-🚀 Project Overview
+Project Overview

 The Applicant Tracking System allows: